Segal K-theory factors through Waldhausen categories: Introduction

 \subsection{Related work}

-Since Thomason's original work, the inverse $K$-theory for symmetric monoidal categories has also been considered in work of Mandell and Johnson--Yau \cite{mandell_inverse_2010,JohnsonYauInverse} and extended to multicategories in work of Johnson--Yau and Fuentes-Keuthan \cite{JohnsonYauMulti,fuenteskeuthan}.
+Since Thomason's original work, the inverse $K$-theory for symmetric monoidal categories has also been considered in work of Mandell and Johnson--Yau \cite{mandell_inverse_2010,JohnsonYauInverse} and extended to multicategories in work of Johnson--Yau \cite{JohnsonYauMulti}.
+A version of Thomason's theorem for genuine equivariant spectra is proved by the authors and P\'eroux in \cite{CalleChanPeroux}.
 Johnson--Osorno show that all $1$-truncated spectra can be modeled by Picard categories \cite{JohnsonOsorno}, and this was extended by Moser--Ozornova--Paoli--Sarazola--Verdugo to show that $n$-truncated spectra are modeled by weak $n$-groupoids \cite{MoserOzornovaPaoliSarazolaVerdugo}.
-A version of Thomason's theorem for genuine $G$-spectra is proven by the authors in joint work with P\'eroux in \cite{CalleChanPeroux}.
 Additionally, recent work of Ramzi--Sosnilo--Winges shows that every spectrum (possibly non-connective) arises as the (non-connective) $K$-theory of a stable $\infty$-category \cite{ramzisosnilowinges}.
 Since the non-connective $K$-theory of stable $\infty$-categories does not factor through Waldhausen categories, it does not seem possible to directly deduce \cref{introthm:inverse K} from this result or Thomason's original work.